DaleMargel/Web-Survey/Platform/Rendering.md

 | Control Hierarchies | Structure controls to make development easier. |

 ## Where JS is Rendered?
-Javascript is flexible but HTM is efficient and is more easily read by web crawlers.
+Javascript is flexible but HTML is efficient and is more easily read by web crawlers.
 How do we resolve the tension between the two?

 | Strategy | Description |
 | -------- | ----------- |